rsdoiel/antenna/columns.md

 ## Trust Issues in AI

-date: 2024-12-09, updated: 2024-12-07, from: Bruce Schneier blog
+date: 2024-12-09, updated: 2024-12-13, from: Bruce Schneier blog

+<p><em>This essay was written with Nathan E. Sanders.
+It originally appeared as a response to Evgeny Morozov in <cite>Boston Review</cite>&#8216;s forum, &#8220;<a href="https://www.bostonreview.net/forum/the-ai-we-deserve/">The AI We Deserve</a>.&#8221;</em></p>
 <p>For a technology that seems startling in its modernity, AI sure has a long history.
 Google Translate, OpenAI chatbots, and Meta AI image generators are built on decades of advancements in linguistics, signal processing, statistics, and other fields going back to the early days of computing&#8212;and, often, on seed funding from the U.S. Department of Defense.
 But today&#8217;s tools are hardly the intentional product of the diverse generations of innovators that came before.
-We agree with Morozov that the &#8220;refuseniks,&#8221; as he <a href="https://www.bostonreview.net/forum/the-ai-we-deserve/">calls</a> them, are wrong to see AI as &#8220;irreparably tainted&#8221; by its origins.
-AI is better understood as a creative, global field of human endeavor that has been largely captured by U.S. venture capitalists, private equity, and Big Tech.
-But that was never the inevitable outcome, and it doesn&#8217;t need to stay that way...</p>
+We agree with Morozov that the &#8220;refuseniks,&#8221; as he ...</p>

 <br>